wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ---

-# TAB #3: Job cancelation and queue
+# TAB #3: Job cancellation and queue

 ### The scancel and squeue commands